Droovian/Renter-DBMS-Project/README.md

 - API integration for a comprehensive geographical information system.

 ### Reviews Module
-- Customers can leave reviews for properties after their bookings.
+- Customers can leave reviews for properties after their bookings as well as request for cancellation.

 ## Requirements
 - PHP (>= 7.0)